jensweigele/ioBroker.yahka/README.md

 ## Changelog

 ### 0.9.0
+  (jw) added more services and characteristics (from https://github.com/homespun/hap-nodejs-community-types)<br>
   (jw) improved admin interface to support individual editors for IO/Conversion functions<br>
   (jw) added new conversion function "script" which adds the ability to run JavaScript functions as conversion functions<br>
   (jw) fixed a bug in the scaleInt and scaleFloat methods (thanks to balzreber) <br>